bio.rodeo

 PathAI

-A lightweight 22M-parameter ViT-S pathology foundation model pre-trained on 195M tiles, handling tasks from subcellular segmentation to slide-level prediction.
+Compact 22M-parameter ViT-S pathology foundation model pre-trained on 195M tiles, spanning subcellular segmentation to slide-level prediction.

 Released: May 2024